 - Install proper type cable for the application according to the National Electrical Code and local building codes. - Avoid cable runs parallel to fluorescent light fixtures or AC lines not in conduit.
 If these obstacles are unavoidable, run the cables across them at right angles. - Do not run station cables inside electrical conduit already occupied by AC power cable.
-(To do so is a violation of the National Electrical Code.) - Do not run cables near equipment with electric motors or through strong magnetic fields, such as those generated by large copy machines, arc welding equipment, heavy motors, etc. - Do not place station cables where they can be stepped on or where they can be rolled over by office furniture. - Ifusingmulti-pair (e.g., 25-pair) cable runs to multiple station locations, do not include AC-ringing single-line sets, AC-ringing auxiliary equipment, or trunks in a cable being used for analog keysets, Attendant Computer Consoles, or analog DSS/BLF Units.
-Stations using analog keyset circuits should be routed in separate multi-pair cable runs. - Do not exceed the loop limit measurements (using 24AWG wire) for the station cable lengths as outlined in the table on page 3-29.
-The ohm values are loop measurements; feet (meter) values are the maximum one-way measurements from the equipment cabinet.
+(To do so is a violation of the National Electrical Code.) - Do not run cables near equipment with electric motors or through strong magnetic fields, such as those generated by large copy machines, arc welding equipment, heavy motors, etc. - Do not place station cables where they can be stepped on or where they can be rolled over by office furniture. - If using multi-pair (e.g., 25-pair) cable runs to multiple station locations do not include AC-ringing single-line sets, AC-ringing auxiliary equipment, or trunks in a cable being used for analog keysets, Attendant Computer Consoles, or analog DSS/BLF Units.
+Stations using analog keyset circuits should be routed in separate multi-pair cable runs. - Do not exceed the loop limit measurements (using 24AWG wire) for the station cable lengths as outlined in the table on page 3-30.
+The resistance values (in ohms) are loop measurements; the distance values (in feet/meters) are the maximum one-way measurements from the equipment cabinet.

-4.7 Since the IMX 256 System utilizes digital voice and data transmission between the digital keysets and the equipment cabinet, there are some additional digital keyset-only cabling requirements:
+4.7 Since the IMX 416/832 System utilizes digital voice and data transmission between the digital keysets and the equipment cabinet, there are some additional digital keyset-only cabling requirements: